If you require mental health crisis support, please contact your local mental health services, your GP, or telephone 111 or the emergency services.

 • Enhancing your current skills by watching online videos for advice and support.

-• Enrolling on an online course to learn more about a subject you are interested in.
+• Enrolling in an online course to learn more about a subject you are interested in.
 There are lots of free courses available on a variety of subjects.

 An open computer with the words never stop learning on the screen.